• Skip to primary navigation

 Variations

-• Tofu version: Swap the chicken with diced extra-firm tofu and cook until golden and crispy.
+• Vegetarian: Swap the chicken with diced extra-firm tofu that has been patted dry and fry until golden and crispy.

 Pairing Suggestions